dennyb87/elettrotecnica-serale/classe_4/inglese/uda_1/L08_13-11-2023_semi_and_super_conductors.md

 # Superconductors

 A **superconductors** is a conductor with **zero resistance**.
 While many materials can exhibit superconductivity, it's currently only possible to make them to do so at **very low temperatures**.
-These conductors are used to magnetic levitation trains, motors of ships, and MRI machines.
+These conductors are used on magnetic levitation trains, motors of ships, and MRI machines.

 # Semiconductors